Brian-Pho/Textbook-Notes/content/posts/other/planned-reading-list/index.md

 - How to Create a Mind: The Secret of Human Thought Revealed
 - Kluge: The Haphazard Construction of the Human Mind
 - The Voices Within: The History and Science of How We Talk to Ourselves
+- *Livewired: The Inside Story of the Ever-Changing Brain

 ### Artificial Intelligence